our mission

-We aim to drive real progress on the world’s most pressing problems, by empowering students to focus their thesis and careers on what truly matters.
+We achieve this by empowering students to focus their thesis and careers on what truly matters.

-So that these hundreds or thousands of hours don’t go to waste, but instead create a positive impact:
+By empowering students to focus their thesis on what truly matters, these hundreds or thousands of hours don’t go to waste, but instead create a positive impact:

 To you and your career path

-To your academic field
+To your community

-And most importantly, to the world
+And to the world

-We aim to empower students to utilise their thesis as a pathway to impact.
+We aim to empower students to utilise their thesis as a pathway to impact

 We aim to guide students towards completing high-impact theses and launching impact-driven careers - through our services such as fellowship programs, internships, expert mentorship, community, and resources.